Most of this Afghan family was either killed or injured in a U.S. airstrike

 Ehsanullah’s brother, Hedayat, 4, lay covered in brown dust and blood on a stretcher.
 He stared blankly at the medical staff as they cut off his clothes to look at his body, which was riddled with shrapnel.
 His mouth curled down.

-Nearby, the boys’ 9-year old sister sat in a wheelchair, a dried smear of blood staining her face.
+Nearby, the boys’ nine-year-old sister sat in a wheelchair, a dried smear of blood staining her face.
 Alone and silent, she gazed distantly across the room.
 An older cousin told the nurses her name was Parwana.

 A nurse guided Parwana on stiff, bent legs into a bathroom where the child was undressed and hosed down.
 The floor turned brown with dust and blood.
 There Parwana sat shivering on the edge of a toilet, a green towel over her shoulders.
 The nurse shaved Parwana’s hair, revealing a bloody gash.
 Still the child said nothing.